peterberbec/FileList/README.md

 ```
 C:\> Fill_SSD_Cache.exe "D:\Square Enix" /forever
 ```
 Designed to run in Windows 64-bit.
 Compiles under Visual Studio 2022.
 Written in C++, as vanilla as I can make it.
 Probably easily portable to Linux and I may try for my Plex box at some point, just to see if it works.
 Console application because GUIs scare me.
-I plan on making a Win32 version at some point, but it currently functions for my purposes quite will.\
+I plan on making a Win32 version at some point, but it currently functions for my purposes quite will.
+Currently needs a hair over 256MB of memory to run, but will try to dynamically allocate less than that if it can't `new char[256MB]`.\
 \
 [Final Fantasy 14](https://www.finalfantasyxiv.com/) is copyright [SquareEnix](https://www.square-enix.com/).
 No assets or interaction with the game are used or done by this program.\
 [PrimoCache](https://www.romexsoftware.com/en-us/primo-cache/) is copyright [Romex Software](https://www.romexsoftware.com).
 No interaction with PrimoCache is done by this program.\